nashcalc/prototype/README.md

   **Ben:**

-    Form Data Retrieval

-  **Ganesh:**

     Fix column adjustment buttons in ColState
-       -(index not found error obviously associated with mapping issue -- notice how there's a difference between how the counts get added or appended in rows and columns respectively.
+       notice how there's a difference between how the counts get added or appended in rows and columns respectively.

     Form default "( , )" comma separated parentheses

+  **Ganesh:**

+    Form Data Retrieval

   **Unassigned (take what you want and throw it under your name):**